Jean-BaptisteDubois/Quantum-inspired-clustering/README.md

 # Quantum-inspired-clustering
-This repository focuses on two main quantum-inspired clustering methods, namely the original quantum clustering introduced by Horn in 2001 and a quantum inspired genetic algorithm
+This repository focuses on two main quantum-inspired clustering methods ; namely the original "quantum clustering" introduced by Horn in 2001 and a quantum inspired genetic algorithm.
+This work was intended to be done in a scholar framework, so a detailed report has been written (containing exhaustive descriptions of the two methods and comparing the numerical results obtained), hence the sparse informations provided on this page.